ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 1. The user uploads file using the UI application
 2. File is saved in {{site.data.keyword.cos_full_notm}}
-3. Message is sent to MessageHub topic indicating the new file is awaiting processing.
+3. Message is sent to {{site.data.keyword.messagehub}} topic indicating the new file is awaiting processing.
 4. When ready, workers listen for messages and begin processing the new file.

 ## Before you begin